gSchool/angular-11-curriculum/02-project-1/00-overview.md

 ### !callout-success
 # Learning Objectives
-By the end of this lesson, trainees will be able to:
+By the end of this unit, trainees will be able to:
 - Create repositories in Gitlab
 - Upload source code into repositories
 - Describe the CI / CD pipelines process in general